aiven/devportal/README.rst

 Importing content
 ~~~~~~~~~~~~~~~~~

 Some of the content for DevPortal came from a previous incarnation of documentation.
-To help with the migration, use the scripts in the ``utils/`` directory.
+There is an import script to help with this process.

+To set up the import tooling for the first time:

 * Install [pandoc](https://pandoc.org/) and make sure the command is in your path
+* Change into the ``utils/`` directory
+* Run ``pip install -r requirements.txt``

+To bring in a page from the previous platform:

 * Run ``python import-help-articles.py [paste a URL]``
 * Take the resulting ``*.rst`` file and any images, and place them as appropriate in the file structure of the project